Skip to main content

 Gruvefjellet & Helvetiafjellet – the first tours in the Arctic snow

 After all the preparations, we were finally ready.
-Together with our Icelandic guide and Snus ambassador Porlakur Laki Jon Ingolfsson (also called “Laki” what is way easier to remember) we went for a first hike ‘n’ ride on the Larsbreen and up to the Gruvefjellet.
+Together with our Icelandic guide and Snus ambassador Porlakur Laki Jon Ingolfsson (also called “Laki” what is way easier to remember) we went for a first hike ‘n’ ride in the backcountry of Longyearbyean on the Larsbreen and up to the Gruvefjellet.
 Riding the first lines in the Arctic snow just felt great.
 And we liked the couloirs down from the Gruvefjellet so much that we went for a second run despite the ‘dust on crust’ snow.
 Guess our first backcountry experience in the Arctic couldn’t have been any better.

 The reindeer burgers with a local pale ale at the Coal Minors’ Bar & Grill were a welcome add-on and made us look forward even more to the coming days.